Ask and Embla

-"Hœnir, Lóðurr and Odin create Askr and Embla" (1895) by Lorenz Frølich.

 In Norse mythology, Ask and Embla (Askr ok Embla)—man and woman respectively—were the first two humans, created by the gods.
 The pair are attested in both the Poetic Edda, compiled in the 13th century from earlier traditional sources, and the Prose Edda, composed in the 13th century.
 In both sources, three gods, one of whom is Odin, find Ask and Embla and bestow upon them various corporeal and spiritual gifts.
 A number of theories have been proposed to explain the two figures, and there are occasional references to them in popular culture.

 Etymology

-A depiction of Ask and Embla (1919) by Robert Engels.

 Old Norse askr literally means "ash tree" but the etymology of embla is uncertain, and two possibilities of the meaning of embla are generally proposed.
 The first meaning, "elm tree", is problematic, and is reached by deriving *Elm-la from *Almilōn and subsequently to almr ('elm').
 The second suggestion is "vine", which is reached through *Ambilō, which may be related to the Greek term ἄμπελος (ámpelos), itself meaning "vine, liana".
 The latter etymology has resulted in a number of theories.

 Linguist Gunlög Josefsson claims that the name Embla comes from the roots eim + la which would mean 'firemaker' or 'smokebringer' inflected for either gender.
 She connects this to the ancient practice of creating fire through a fire plough which was considered a magical and holy way of fire making in folk belief in Scandinavia long into modern times.
 She identifies the emergence of fire through the plowing symbolically to the moment of orgasm and hence fertilization and reproduction.

 According to Benjamin Thorpe, "Grimm says the word embla, emla, signifies a busy woman, from amr, ambr, aml, ambl, assiduous labour; the same relation as Meshia and Meshiane, the ancient Persian names of the first man and woman, who were also formed from trees."